MultiCancerResearch/MV-DEFEAT/README.md

 This repository provides the code for our paper "MV-DEFAT:Multi-View Deep Evidential Neural Network For Assessment Of Mammograms"

-$${\color{red}Red}$$

-Notice, this repository is only for the reviwer purpose, we will open-source the complete working code after the manuscript acceptance.
+$${\color{red}Notice, this repository is only for the reviwer purpose, we will open-source the complete working code after the manuscript acceptance. }$$

 ### Introduction